swcarpentry/2014-04-14-wise/intermediate/git/02-collaborating.md

 that won't have any conflicts and send our changes to your fork, the "origin."

-1. Create a file in the `messages` directory whose filename is your github id.
+1. Create a file in the `developers` directory whose filename is your github id.
 (This is to ensure no conflicts just yet!)
 Add a line of text, perhaps a description of how you use, or expect to use, programming in your work.